lab-brussels-1/The-first-group/planning/development-strategy.md

 ---

-## Extra Info
+## Footer

-> "As a user I can learn even more about trees"
+> "As a user I can be sure that this page is reliable"

-Some more links for students who want to go beyond the basics.

-- [ ] _there is an aside with links for further reading_
+It should be copyright and contact information at the bottom of the site.

-### Extra Info: HTML
+### Footer: HTML

-- An aside with links for digging deeper, some helpful text and a reference link
+- footer section
+- class "top-divider spaced-items"

-### Extra Info: CSS
+### Footer: CSS

-- styling to position the aside
-- styling to style the text
+- using border-style